fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have not yet set up access to GitHub on the laptop I am using for testing.
 That means that I have to take a copy of the code to it.
 At least I no longer have to worry about versions of the code as they are all available.

+### 21st August

+I have been adding code to send and receive the long messages to CANTEXTL and CANTOTEM.
+This code is currently locked out of use.

 ### 17th August

 I have news from Duncan Greenwood that he is updating the Arduino CBUS library to support CBUS long messages.
 This is very exciting and I will be putting together an example for when the library is released.